nikkipruitt182/TFTP-Using-UDP/README.md

 * Received messages automatically appear in the "Incoming Message" box, with the sending IP address appearing in the "Sent from" box.

 ![alt text] (https://github.com/nikkipruitt182/TFTP-Using-UDP/blob/master/ReadMe%20Images/GUIInterface.png "User Interface")

+## Samples
+* Send a message without an IP address.